CDSoft/pp/README.md

 `pp` forces the evaluation of `TEXT`.
 This macro is useful to preprocess the output of script macros for instance (`sh`, `python`, ...).

 **`!comment(TEXT)`** or **`!comment(TITLE)(TEXT)`**
 considers `TEXT` as comment.
-Nothing is preprocessed or emited. `TITLE` is also ignored.
+Nothing is preprocessed or emitted. `TITLE` is also ignored.

 Example: